 Hotel cybersecurity best practices

-Data breach threats in hospitality are numerous and can be costly.
+Hotel data breach threats are numerous and can be costly.
 To minimize them, you should devise the right cybersecurity strategy for your business.
 While doing that, keep in mind these important principles:

 Educate your staff about cybersecurity threats.
 No matter how much you invest in technology, one careless employee may be enough to let the hackers in.
 Most data breaches can be linked to an employee of the affected organization or a person associated with it.